chesschamp2300/Hangman/README.md

 # Hangman
 A hangman game for iPhones that I created from scratch in XCode using Swift language.

+Features:

-Can keep track of score for every time the user guesses the word correctly.
+- Can keep track of score for every time the user guesses the word correctly.

-Simple background music playing throughout the game.
+- Simple background music playing throughout the game.

-Interactive game as the hangman guy updates each time the user presses a wrong letter.
+- Interactive game as the hangman guy updates each time the user presses a wrong letter.
 When hangman guy is complete, the user loses.